drvdputt/pdrs4all/readme.md

 scripts will use GNU parallel to run multiple pipelines at the same time.
 I recommend having at least 8 GB of RAM per process.

-## 1D merged spectrum extraction
+## Workflow Part 2: Packaging as a PDRS4All data release and postprocessing

+The shell\_scripts directory also contains scripts with "postprocess" in their name.
+These automate all steps that need to happen after running the pipeline.

+1. A PDRs4All data release directory with an informative filename is created e.g. `vX.X_auto_jwst_1293.pmap_1.16.0`, indicating the CRDS context and jwst pipeline version.
+"X.X" is a placeholder for a manually chosen version number.
+2. Copy the `science/stage3/*crf.fits` files.
+3. Copy the `science/stage3/*s3d.fits` files.
+These are the default cubes, stored in the release directory at `cubes/default`.
+4. Create association files listing the crf files.
+5. Build custom cubes using the crf associations.
+Currently, `cubes/ch1wcs` are built; these are cubes built on the ch1 WCS, with the ch4 field of view.
+6. Extract templates using regions defined in `regions/aper_T_DF_extraction.reg`, and `extract_templates` script.

+The goal is to have one of these scripts for each type of observation, so that all final pipeline products and derived products are created and packaged together automatically.
+Any Python code for these purposes, should be implemented in `pdrs4all/postprocess/`.
+It can then be called from these postprocessing shell scripts.

+A few examples of important things that still have to be implemented:
+- WCS corrections (needs to happen before template extraction, or maybe even before cube\_build)
+- All extra imaging steps (wisp correction)

+### Extract templates description

-We provide a script that performs an aperture extraction on the final cubes, merges the spectral segments, and collects the results in a plain text table.
+We provide a script that performs an aperture extraction, given a region files and a list of cubes.
+It also merges the spectral segments, and collects the results in a plain text table.
 To use it, the following is needed:
 1. A list of data cubes produced by the pipeline (can be the three NIRSpec cubes, the 12 MIRI cubes, or both sets)
 2. A single region file in the format as produced by DS9.
 All regions of interest should be in one file, in sky coordinates.
-Currently, only rectangle regions are supported
+Currently, only rectangle regions are supported.

 The command is then for example